glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## reviewer-more-answer-buttons.py: More Answer Buttons for New Cards
+## reviewer-more-answer-buttons: More Answer Buttons for New Cards

 Adds **extra buttons** to the Reviewer **for new cards** and **cards in learning**.